Just like a good seventeenth century English garden, this

 Instead of reading a whole book.
 Then importing the notes.
 Then highlighting and reflecting on them.
 Then crafting a summary.
 Then uploading the "finished work" to the internet, I instead do all of those at once.
 In very small chunks.

-Let's take a book I'm currently reading, Making by Tim Ingold.
+Let's take a book I'm currently reading,

 My stream of notes on it currently lives in three places simultaneously.

 It's nice and simple, and always perfectly syncs between my iOS devices and the desktop app.

 I read on my phone (because I'm an awful person).
 While out walking around (because I'm a truly awful person).
 Or in the evening on my iPad.
 All my books are on Kindle or in PDFsI use

 I transfer notes from Drafts into Roam every few days.
 This gives me the chance to link up related concepts, bold key points, highlight really key points, and start collecting Evergreen Notes & Key Concepts at the top of my note.